Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Stakeholders/Primary Sources.md

 13. Claudia Pasquero (Emailed): Head of the Institute of Urban Design at UCL
 14. Warren Smit (Emailed & LinkedIn Connection Request): Research Manager at the African Centre for Cities
 15. Anna Taylor (Emailed & LinkedIn Connection Request): Research Associate at the African Centre for Cities
-16. Arabella Turek (LinkedIn Connection Request): COO at C40 cities
+16. Johsnon Situ (LinkedIn Connection Request): Director of Co-Chairs & Diplomacy at C40 Cities
-17.
+17. Cecile Faraud (Linkedin Connection Request): Clean Construction Lead at C40 Cities
+18.

 ## Aims (Smart Cities and Morphogenesis)